 8 Replacements for Soda - That Actually Taste Good!

-Soda is an addicting combination of carbonation, sugar, and for some, caffeine.
+Soda is an addicting combination of carbonation and sugar, and for some, caffeine.
 Once you’ve had it, you’ll probably want more.
 It obviously tastes more exciting than water, but unfortunately, soda comes with some negative side effects.
-Sugary drinks can increase your risk of type 2 diabetes from increased insulin resistance and caffeine can affect your blood sugar levels.
+Sugary drinks can increase your risk of type 2 diabetes from increased insulin resistance, and caffeine can affect your blood sugar levels.

 Soda replacements for people with diabetes

-Diet sodas seem like a clear alternative to regular soda, but I wanted to get creative and share some ideas that you may not have tried before!
+Diet sodas seem like a clear alternative to regular soda, but I wanted to get creative and share some ideas you may have yet to try!

 Olipop

-Olipop is in a category of its own; it’s essentially a healthy soda, but also a probiotic drink with plant fiber!
-It has no added processed sugar, and is sweetened with stevia and a very small amount of fruit juice (just 2g of added sugar per can).
+Olipop is in its own beverage category; it’s a healthy soda and a probiotic drink with plant fiber!
+It has no added processed sugar and is sweetened with stevia and a minimal amount of fruit juice (just 2g of added sugar per can).
 To me, it doesn’t have that “fake sweet” taste.
 It’s made with a variety of herbs and spices, like chicory root, calendula, ginger, and cinnamon.
-There are 4 flavors: ginger lemon, strawberry vanilla, vintage cola, and root beer.
-This is a newer brand that I have only seen in health food stores in the past year.
+Some flavors include:

 Kombucha

-These are my two favorite flavored sparkling water brands I feel like I can always depend on.
+These are my 2 favorite flavored sparkling water brands, which I can always depend on.
 I love the flavors of both of these brands.
-Try the coconut flavored La Croix, or a black cherry flavored Waterloo!
-There is no sugar in these brands, just carbonated water, and natural flavoring.
+Try the coconut-flavored La Croix or a black cherry-flavored Waterloo!
+These brands contain no sugar, just carbonated water and natural flavoring.
 If you want, you could also add a few drops of stevia for a sweeter flavor.

 Mineral water

 Mineral water is slightly different than just sparkling water.
-It typically comes in a glass bottle and has a certain concentration of trace minerals.
-It can be sparkling or still, and popular brands include San Pellegrino and Topo Chico.
+It typically comes in a glass bottle with a certain trace mineral concentration.
+It can be sparkling or still; popular brands include San Pellegrino and Topo Chico.
 Mineral waters can be fun to infuse with herbs and fruits.

 Coconut water

-I consider coconut water the Gatorade of the health food world.
 Coconut water is a wonderful way to replace your lost electrolytes after working out or on a hot day.
-It is naturally sweet, and typically easy to find in most grocery stores.
+It is naturally sweet and typically easy to find in most grocery stores.
 Some companies add more sugar to coconut water for some reason, so be sure to check the ingredient list to avoid that!

 Alcohol, especially champagne, can be a lot of extra calories and sugar.
 This is a great drink to make Sunday morning so you avoid both the added sugars and FOMO (fear of missing out).
 To make, fill a glass ¾ of the way with sparkling or mineral water.
 Fill the last ¼ with orange juice and enjoy it!